Ug0510/CurrencyConverter/README.md

 </p>

 ## Warning
-Api is little slow so you may get the correct output by pressing the convert button 2-3 times.
+If Api is little slow so you may get the correct output by pressing the convert button 2-3 times.

 ## Testing & Code Coverage
 This is a work in progress.